 THIS DATE IN HISTORY: Aug.
 23

-1973: Doug Harvey, a star defenseman with the Montreal Canadiens during the 1950s, is among five inductees to the Hockey Hall of Fame.
+1973: Doug Harvey, a defenseman who's a cornerstone of the Montreal Canadiens during their dynasty in the 1950s, is among five inductees to the Hockey Hall of Fame.

 Though Harvey never reaches double figures in goals or finishes a season with more than 50 points, he wins the Norris Trophy as the NHL's top defenseman a record seven times (a mark since broken by Bobby Orr), and is a First-Team All-Star 10 times.
 He also plays on six Stanley Cup-winning teams with the Canadiens.

 But Harvey is nowhere to be found at the ceremony, where goalie Chuck Rayner, pre-NHL star Tommy Smith, longtime referee Frank Udvari and former Canadiens owner Hartland Molson are also inducted.
 He's angered by the fact he wasn't inducted the previous year alongside Gordie Howe and longtime Montreal teammates Jean Beliveau and Bernie Geoffrion, so he boycotts the ceremony.

 Harvey is named to the 100 Greatest NHL Players presented by Molson Canadian in 2017.

 Video: Doug Harvey led Canadiens' deadly power-play unit